fromjasonstuff/fromjason-eleventy/content/posts/Threads isn't a win for the Fediverse.md

 You can't throw Che Guevara on an eighty-dollar tee shirt and hope the working conditions in which that shirt was produced improve.
 Just as you can't interoperate with a notoriously ruthless monopoly and hope its users embrace the open web.

 The medium *is* the message.
 I’ll see you at [the next post](https://www.fromjason.xyz/p/notebook/copy-acquire-kill-how-meta-could-pull-off-the-most-extraordinary-pivot-in-tech-history/).

+**This is the first post of a series.
+You can read the next two posts [Copy, Acquire, Kill— How Meta could pull off the most extraordinary pivot in tech history](https://fromjason.xyz/p/notebook/copy-acquire-kill-how-meta-could-pull-off-the-most-extraordinary-pivot-in-tech-history/), and [How do we stop Meta in 2024?
+We fix the information loop](https://fromjason.xyz/p/notebook/how-do-we-stop-meta-in-2024-we-fix-the-information-loop/)**

 ---
 *Edit: Updated "Official Culture" source to include the direct work.
 Adjusted various formatting, fix grammatical errors, and restructure a couple sentence for better clarity.*